 Q: I live outside the United States.
 May I enter the IGF Competition?

 Q: We are working on more than one game.
 Can more than one game be entered in the IGF Competition?

 Q: If I'm invited to appear at the IGF Competition during GDC, do I have to bring my own computer or console/handheld too?

 A: Yes.
-The Festival management will provide monitors, keyboards, a mouse and speakers for all finalists, as well as supply additional Internet connections for those games that require one.
+The Festival management will provide monitors, keyboards, and a mouse for all finalists, as well as supply additional Internet connections for those games that require one.
 You will, however, need to bring your own PC, console, or other device.

 Q: My game is complicated.
 How can I make sure that judges understand and play it correctly?

 A: One excellent way to do this is via video.
 We allow you to attach a video link (public on YouTube) to your submission.
 But you are also welcome to link private tutorial videos in your submission or even upload them alongside your submission.
 Also feel free to link to other background information.

 Q: Can I submit a game that's already been released?
 Can I submit an unfinished game demo?